 Higher Education Reform Package - Student Overview

-The Australian Government has announced a range of reforms to improve the higher education sector.
+On 1 May 2017, the Australian Government announced a range of reforms to improve the higher education sector.
 These reforms affect many different aspects of study, from enrolment in different courses (including enabling, sub-bachelor and postgraduate courses), access to scholarships and loans, and repayment of HELP loans.
 The reforms will deliver a more sustainable sector, more choices for students and increase transparency and accountability in higher education.
 Some of these reforms may affect you, so please read the below information carefully.

 Improving the sustainability of higher education